Schniz/fnm/docs/commands.md

       --use
           Use the installed version immediately after installation

+      --reinstall-packages-from <version>
+          After installing, reinstall global npm packages from the specified Node version.
+Packages are installed with their current versions.
+          The source version must already be installed.
+          Analogous to nvm's --reinstall-packages-from flag.

       --arch <ARCH>
           Override the architecture of the installed Node binary.
 Defaults to arch of fnm binary